Interserve worked in partnership with Groundwork to help communities across the country by donating materials and staff time to Groundwork projects.

-The partnership uses surplus materials to help Groundwork carry out community projects and supports Interserve’s commitment to the environment by cutting waste.
+The partnership used surplus materials to help Groundwork carry out community projects while supporting Interserve’s commitment to the environment by cutting waste.

 Just as importantly, the materials were accompanied by the expertise of Interserve’s staff volunteering their time on site to help Groundwork create projects that had an even greater impact on the communities they help.

 Tim Haywood, Group Finance Director and Head of Sustainability at Interserve said: